 If you can maintain a pace of at least 300 km per day, then you are likely to finish in the top 20% of all starters and the top third of all finishers.
 240-280 km per day is likely to put you in the middle of the field.
 200 km per day is still a great achievement and will mean that you are towards the back of the field, but normally not last.

 But what do the fastest people average?
 In most self-supported races, the top riders will ride at least 600 km in the first 24 hours, and then “settle down” to a rate of about 400-450 km per day.
-After James Hayden won the 2017 Transcontinental Race he posted his daily totals on Facebook to show how he covered over 4000 km in just under 9 days.
+After James Hayden won the Transcontinental Race No. 5, 2017 he posted his daily totals on Facebook to show how he covered over 4000 km in just under 9 days.
 The following are his daily distances, using his main overnight breaks as the dividing lines rather than being split rigidly into 24-hour blocks.

 - 625 km